Malicious and Low Credibility URLs on Twitter during the AstraZeneca COVID-19 Vaccine Development: Data Collection and Processing

+We used a publicly available Twitter dataset around AstraZeneca COVID-19 vaccine development released as a part of Grand Challenge, North American Social Network Conference, 2021~\cite{nasn_2021}.
+The keywords used to collect this dataset are~\emph{ AstraZeneca, Astra Zeneca, AZD1222, COVID, vaccine, immunity, herd immunity, Barrington, and focused protection. }

-To understand the patterns of sharing URL information in Twitter conversations, we only consider the Twitter messages that contain at least a URL, which consist of 25\% from the total messages.
+To understand the patterns of sharing \emph{Uniform Resource Locator} (URL) information in Twitter conversations, we only consider the Twitter messages that contain at least a URL, which consist of 25\% from the total messages.
 As shown in Figure~\ref{fig:tweets_url_timeseries}, they are shared between August 17 and September 10, 2020.
+Note that the original Twitter dataset covered a time period between August 17 and October 23, 2020, but include many gaps in the data after September 10, 2020.
 We filtered out URLs to Twitter itself that typically refer to other tweets.
 In addition, the external links (e.g., a tweet mentioning a YouTube video, or an external website domain) mentioned in the messages are pre-processed as following.
 The shortened URLs are expanded, and HTML parameters are removed from the URLs.
-The YouTube URLs are resolved to the base URL if they include a parameter referencing a specific time in the video.
+The YouTube URLs are resolved to the base video URL if they include a parameter referencing a specific time in the video.
 We represent the URL by the parent domain when multiple child domains exist (e.g., \texttt{fr.sputniknews.com}, \texttt{arabic.sputniknews.com} etc. are renamed as \texttt{sputniknews.com}).
 This pre-processing code of resolving URLs is publicly available~\cite{PNNL}.
 In this analysis, we do not differentiate among different message types (e.g., tweets, retweets, replies and quotes), but consider all messages as URL mentions.

-For additional analysis, we scrape the web page content pointed to an URL using a Python library, Newspaper.
-We managed to scrape 22,856 articles.
-The tool failed to extract content from some web domains mainly due to inactive web pages and regulations enforced by the web domain.
+The resulting dataset consists of 85,064 Twitter messages.
+These messages are shared by 40,287 users citing 26,422 distinct URLs.
+These URLs span over 6,990 distinct web domains.